hbroek/reken/documentation/developer-guide/chapter-7.md

     </article>
 </template>
 ```
-In this example we move the whole `article` in a `card` component.
+In this example, we move the whole `article` in a `card` component.
 The `card` component takes three arguments.
-A reference to a `person` object, an optional boolean `photo` to show/hide the profile picture, and an optional `edit_link` argument to inidicate what url to go to when the edit button is pressed.
-If the latter is not specified the edit `pencil` button is hidden.
+A reference to a `person` object, an optional boolean `photo` to show/hide the profile picture, and an optional `edit_link` argument to indicate what URL to go to when the edit button is pressed.
+If the latter is not specified, the edit `pencil` button is hidden.
 Note we also moved the `hq` class definition into the component.

 - **Component Usage**: Use a component by adding a regular HTML element with the `data-component` attribute.
 This will replace the component reference with the content of the component definition.
 Components can also accept arguments and bindable variables.